Update: the latest new Nokia 3310 release date rumors claim the dinky phone will be out in June.

 There’s no firm new Nokia 3310 release date just yet, with the firm only confirming that it will be available sometime in Q2 (April-June).

-That hasn't stopped online retailer Clove from listing the new 3310 release date as available from May on its website though, although it does note "official price and availability to be confirmed" - so that May date could be subject to change.
+That didn't stop UK online retailer Clove from listing the new 3310 release date as available from May on its website, but it has since updated that prediction to mid-June, meaning you'll have a little longer to wait.

 - More Nokia hands ons: Nokia 6 | |